junforever/n8n-backend-session-manager/README.md

     cp .env.example .env
     ```
 2. Edit the `.env` file and fill in the necessary configuration values:
+    - **PORT:** Port on which the application will run.
     - **JWT Secret:** Secret key used for signing JWT tokens.
-    - **PORT:** Port on which the application will run.
-    - **SESSION_SECRET:** A security token required for authenticating requests.
-Define this token in the `.env` file.
-Each incoming request must include this token in the `Authorization` header as a Bearer token (e.g., `Authorization: Bearer <your_token>`) to be processed.
-This ensures that only authorized clients or processes can interact with the backend.
     - **JWT_EXPIRATION_MINUTES:** JWT expiration time in minutes (e.g., `15` for 15 minutes).
     - **REQUEST_TIMEOUT:** Maximum time allowed for a request to complete before timing out (e.g., `15s`).
     - **REQUEST_MAX_BODY_SIZE:** Maximum allowed size for the request body (e.g., `10kb`, `1mb`, `10mb`).
     - **RATE_LIMIT_WINDOW_MS:** Time window in seconds for rate limiting (e.g., `60` for 1 minute).
     - **RATE_LIMIT_MAX:** Maximum number of requests allowed per IP address within the defined time window.
     - **BLOCK_EXPIRATION_MINUTES:** Time window in minutes for blocking a user (e.g., `60` for 1 hour).
+    - **LOGIN_ATTEMPTS:** Maximum number of login attempts allowed per user within the defined time window.
+    - **LOGIN_ATTEMPTS_EXPIRATION_MINUTES:** Time window in minutes for login attempts (e.g., `60` for 1 hour).
+    - **SESSION_SECRET:** A security token required for authenticating requests.
+Define this token in the `.env` file.
+Each incoming request must include this token in the `Authorization` header as a Bearer token (e.g., `Authorization: Bearer <your_token>`) to be processed.
+This ensures that only authorized clients or processes can interact with the backend.
     - **REDIS_USERNAME:** Redis username.
     - **REDIS_PASSWORD:** Redis password.
     - **REDIS_HOST:** Redis host.